opencog/opencog/opencog/nlp/aiml/README.md

   rule as a kind of PutLink, i.e. of applying it only to a specified set.

-###Misc Notes
+### TODO
-TODO: openpsi duallink is returning too much -- should pre-filter the results.
+* openpsi duallink is returning too much -- should pre-filter the results.
+* Implement the person tag (XXX atomic.aiml seems to mis-use this tag???)
+* Implement "that" (XXX need examples of how that works, for testing).

+### Misc Notes

 Hints for hand-testing this code: